Ipstenu/varnish-http-purge/readme.txt

 = How can I tell if everything's caching? =

-From your WordPress Dashboard, go to <em>Varnish > Check Caching</em>.
+From your WordPress Dashboard, go to <em>Proxy Cache > Check Caching</em>.
 There a page will auto-scan your front page and report back any issues found.
 This includes any known problematic plugins.
 You can use it to scan any URL on your domain.

 = Why is nothing caching when I use PageSpeed? =